 - I recommend using plastic squeeze bottles for your colored batter.
 There are more expensive options, but these do just fine!
 You can order bottles online or usually find them in either the kitchen section or cake decorating section of your local store.

 - Start by scooping batter into a liquid measuring cup, add the food coloring, stir until mixed, and then pour the colored batter into the plastic squeeze bottles.
-We like Wilton Icing Colors because of the variety of shades.*If you’re not keen on using food coloring, be sure to check out the end of this post for a natural dye suggestion.
+We like Wilton Icing Colors because of the variety of shades.*If you’re not keen on using food coloring, use berries for a natural dye option.

 A little nervous?
 Don’t fret.
 Check out the PANCAKE ART DESIGN TIPS I share in this sponsored post for Johnsonville Sausage.